neondatabase/website/content/guides/pulse.md

 TODO - describe

-## Generating a Signed URL for ElevenLabs Conversations
+## Generate a Signed URL for private conversations with ElevenLabs

 To create a secure access between user and AI (powered by ElevenLabs), create a new file named `route.ts` in the `app/api/i` directory with the following code: